Quantum channels and memory effects: Summary and Outlook

 In summary, more efforts are needed to gain a full understanding of quantum channels, however the presented work constitutes a rather general frame where the still missing dowels of the puzzle could be settled.

 \acknowledgments

-The authors would like to thank K. Banaszek, N. J. Cerf, D. Chruscinski, N. Datta, S. F. Huelga, C. Macchiavello, O. Pilyavets, M. B. Plenio, A. Shabani, B. Vacchini and S. Virmani, for useful discussions and for careful reading the manuscript.
+The authors would like to thank K. Banaszek, N. J. Cerf, D. Chruscinski, N. Datta, S. F. Huelga, C. Macchiavello, O. Pilyavets, M. B. Plenio, A. Shabani, B. Vacchini, S. Virmani, and M. Wilde for for useful discussions and for careful reading the manuscript.
 S.M. acknowledges fruitful and enjoyable collaboration with Garry Andrew Bowen though whom he became acquainted with the subject of quantum channels.
-The work of F.C. has been supported by EU FP7 Marie-Curie Programme (Intra-European Fellowship and Career Integration Grant) and by MIUR-FIRB (Project No. RBFR10M3SB).
-The QSTAR is the MPQ, LENS, IIT, UniFi Joint Center for Quantum Science and Technology in Arcetri.
-The work of C.L. and S.M. has been supported by the European Commission, under the FET-Open grant agreement CORNER, number FP7-ICT-213681.
+The work of F.C. has been supported by a Marie Curie Intra European Individual Fellowship and a Marie Curie Career Integration Grant within the 7th European Community Framework Programme, under the grant agreements MemoryQuantumICT No. 235086 and QuantumBioTech No. 293449, respectively, and by the Future in Research (FIRB) Programme of the Italian Ministry of Education, University and Research (MIUR), under the FIRB-MIUR grant agreement No. RBFR10M3SB.
+The work of C.L. and S.M. has been supported by the Future and Emerging Technologies (FET) programme within the Seventh Framework Programme for Research of the European Commission, under the FET-Open grant agreement CORNER, No. FP7-ICT- 213681.